DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react-native.md

 global.DeviceInfo = DeviceInfo
 ```

-5. Wrap your application component tree in either the `withDVCProvider` or `asyncWithDVCProvider` HOC, as explained in the [Getting Started](#getting-started) section.
+5. Wrap your application component tree in either the `withDVCProvider` or `asyncWithDVCProvider` higher-order component (HOC), as explained in the [Getting Started](#getting-started) section.

 Pass in the option `reactNative: true` to the HOC to tell the SDK to run in React Native mode.